“Memory, Archives, and Cultural Production in Contemporary Lebanon and Iraq,” University of Regensburg (January 26-27, 2024)

-Ahmad Shah Massoud and the Past, Present, and Future of Afghanistan (September 22-23, 2022)
+Ahmad Shah Massoud and the Past, Present, and Future of Afghanistan, Emmanuel College, University of Cambridge (September 22-23, 2022)

 One year after the fall of Kabul to the Taliban on August 15, 2021, questions abide about the experience of state-building and nation-building in Afghanistan.
 The 2004 Constitution of Afghanistan drafted in the wake of the overthrow of the Taliban in 2001 turned the country into one of the most centralized states in the world.
 This represented a continuation of the political and administrative system, the foundations of which were laid in 1920s, during King Amanullah, despite the fact that the limits of the system starkly emerged in 1980s and 1990s.
 The sine qua non of this mode was the denial of the diversity and pluralism of the peoples of Afghanistan.
 An impulse toward homogenizing the country drove the country’s institutional structure.
 Western statesmen took for granted the need to have a Durrani Pashtun—Hamid Karzai—lead this highly centralized system.